LN-STEMpunks/VexBot/README.md

 Now, code away!

-When you've made a change, run `./update.sh`, and it should push to the `dev` branch

-To deploy to the robot, run `./deploy.sh`
+To deploy to the robot, run `./gradlew deploy`

 ### Eclipse or IntelliJ IDEA